scor19/simple-turn-app/README.md

 ## Installation

-1. **Clone Repository**: Clone this repository to your local machine using `git clone https://github.com/your-username/simple-turn-app.git`.
+1. **Clone Repository**: Clone this repository to your local machine using `git clone https://github.com/scor19/simple-turn-app.git`.
 2. **Install Dependencies**: Navigate to the project directory and install dependencies using `npm install`.
 3. **Set Up Firestore**: Set up Firestore database and configure credentials.
-Update Firestore configuration in `src/firebase/firebase.js` with your credentials.
+Update Firestore configuration in `src/database/firebase.js` with your credentials.
 4. **Start Application**: Start the application using `npm start`.
-The app will be served at `http://localhost:3000`.
+The app will be served at your android emulator.

 ## Notes